 The Justice Road Bond doesn’t directly fund anything in Ritchie or Pleasants, but Justice is threatening to eliminate some of the funding for other projects.

 The Justice Road Bond doesn’t raise taxes directly, because taxes have already been raised.
-Instead, this would authorize us to borrow a large amount of money at a relatively high interest rate based on the projected revenues.
+Instead, this would authorize us to borrow a large amount of money at interest based on the projected revenues of the raised taxes.
+It would also require the legislature to raise taxes again later if we don’t have enough money.

-The Justice Road Bond will create some jobs, improve the roads, and infrastructure investment is among the healthier investments we can make for our economy.
+The Justice Road Bond will create some jobs, improve roads in some areas… and infrastructure investment is among the healthier investments we can make for our economy.

 What do I think about Justice’s Road Bond… ?